microhobby/powerline-mysegments/Documentation/PowerLineBash.md

 ## Install Segments

 Now you are ready to install custom segments that can return information and make your terminal even more useful.
-Take a look at my other article where I made a script with some custom segments: [Linux/Windows Terminal - Script to Put Random Emojis 🥴/🤬 for Command Errors]()
+Take a look at my other article where I made a script with some custom segments: [Linux/Windows Terminal - Script to Display Random Emojis 🥴/🤬 from Commands that Return Errors](https://microhobby.com.br/blog/2020/05/23/linux-windows-terminal-script-to-display-random-emojis-%f0%9f%a5%b4-%f0%9f%a4%ac-from-commands-that-return-errors/)